What is Padmasambhava?

 In the index

 The Nyingma side of the index is thin and the Padmasambhava-specific corpus is thinner.
 The closest English-language entry into the lineage he founded is the literature carried by the closely related Karma Kagyu line.
-Chögyam Trungpa's *Cutting Through Spiritual Materialism* is the index's clearest sustained exposition of the broader Vajrayāna view Padmasambhava is held to have transmitted — the spiritual materialism Trungpa diagnoses is the residue of religious self-image the inner tantra curriculum is engineered to refuse, and the lectures the book transcribes operate inside the ngo sprod (pointing-out) tradition the Nyingma and Kagyu lines hold in common.
-Pema Chödrön's *When Things Fall Apart* carries the felt-cousin of the same orientation in the form of groundlessness; her course on awakening compassion is the more practical companion, walking through the lojong curriculum that descends from the Bengali master Atiśa but operates inside the same overall Tibetan Mahāyāna view Padmasambhava is held to have stabilised.
-Her teaching on uncertainty as the practice and her conversation on becoming more alive extend the same orientation.
-Tenzin Palmo's *Cave in the Snow* records a British nun's twelve-year retreat in the Drukpa Kagyu line — a different but adjacent transmission — and is the index's closest first-person record of the kind of long-form practice Padmasambhava's curriculum points toward.
+Chögyam Trungpa's *Cutting Through Spiritual Materialism* is the index's clearest sustained exposition of the broader Vajrayāna view Padmasambhava is held to have transmitted.
+The spiritual materialism Trungpa diagnoses is the residue of religious self-image the inner tantra curriculum is engineered to refuse, and the lectures operate inside the ngo sprod (pointing-out) tradition the Nyingma and Kagyu lines hold in common.
+Pema Chödrön's *When Things Fall Apart* carries the same orientation in the form of groundlessness; her course on awakening compassion walks through the lojong curriculum descending from Atiśa inside the same overall Tibetan Mahāyāna view.
+Her teaching on uncertainty as the practice and her conversation on becoming more alive extend that orientation.
+Tenzin Palmo's *Cave in the Snow* records a British nun's twelve-year retreat in the Drukpa Kagyu line, an adjacent transmission, and is the index's closest first-person record of the kind of long-form practice Padmasambhava's curriculum points toward.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and the Plum Village teaching from Br.
 Troi Duc Niem are not Tibetan but reach the same non-conceptual horizon from the Vietnamese Thiền lineage that shares the Mahāyāna view the Nyingma inherits.

 What he isn't

-Padmasambhava is not a figure whose historicity is in serious doubt — the eighth-century kernel is securely attested in early Tibetan sources, and the political circumstances of his arrival under Trisong Detsen are reasonably well documented.
-He is also not, on the tradition's own self-presentation, principally a historical figure — the Nyingma curriculum treats him as an enlightened activity (phrin las) that continues to operate through the gter ma tradition and through the lineage's contemporary teachers, and this is a structurally different claim from either the historicist Western reading or the popular reading that treats him as a wonder-worker whose hagiographic feats can be assessed for literal truth.
-The miracles attributed to him — the subduing of the local Tibetan deities, the long retreats in the eight Padmasambhava caves of the Himalayas, the prophetic concealment of teachings for later ages — are best read in the register the tradition itself offers them: as the visible face of the inner tantra view in which the conventional distinction between the mind and the world is one of the appearances the curriculum is engineered to dissolve.
-Reading the hagiography for biographical detail is the misreading the lineage's careful teachers spend the most time correcting.
+Padmasambhava is not a figure whose historicity is in serious doubt.
+The eighth-century kernel is securely attested in early Tibetan sources, and the political circumstances of his arrival under Trisong Detsen are reasonably well documented.
+He is also not, on the tradition's own terms, principally a historical figure.
+The Nyingma curriculum treats him as an enlightened activity (phrin las) that continues to operate through the gter ma tradition and through the lineage's contemporary teachers.
+This is a different claim from the historicist Western reading and from the popular reading that takes his hagiographic feats at face value.
+The miracles attributed to him, the subduing of local Tibetan deities, the long retreats in the eight Padmasambhava caves of the Himalayas, the prophetic concealment of teachings for later ages, are best read in the register the tradition itself offers: as the visible face of the inner tantra view, in which the conventional distinction between mind and world is one of the appearances the curriculum is designed to dissolve.
+Reading the hagiography for biographical detail is the misreading the lineage's teachers spend the most time correcting.